Point Judith Lighthouse

 For the best fried dough and chowder near the lighthouse, check out Iggy’s Doughboy and Chowder House.
 Just look for the lines of people!
 Or, if you want to discover the birthplace of the New England clam cake, visit Aunt Carrie’s, across the street, which has been in business for nearly 100 years in Narragansett.

 Fishermen's State Park and Campground offers campers a "seaside village" atmosphere where visitors will find tree lined paths and activities for the whole family.
-It is close to those popular State Beach areas like Scarborough, Roger Wheeler, and Salty Brine.
+It is close to those popular state beach areas like Scarborough, Roger Wheeler, and Salty Brine.

-Narragansett has four of the best beaches in Rhode Island with plenty of other recreational activities like golfing, camping and fishing to encourage tourists to visit and enjoy the area. | ![]() |
+There are plenty of other recreational activities like golfing, camping and fishing that encourage tourists to visit and enjoy the area.

 If you feel like having a more active time at water slides, go-carts, or 18-hole mini-golf, visit Adventureland Fun Park.

 You can kayak the Narrow River along with nearby Pettaquamscutt Cove and the John H. Chafee Wildlife refuge with Narrow River Kayaks.
-You can also go deep sea fishing and whale watching with the Frances Fleet of vessels.
+You can also go deep sea fishing and whale watching with the Frances Fleet of Vessels.

 Visit the South Country Museum which provides exhibits that capture the life of farmers, fishermen, and home cooks of 150 years ago.
 It includes a carpentry shop, blacksmith shop, textile arts center, working print shop, and a small working farm.